hugeandbulk/start/WorkPro/readme.md

 Concept by :— ZP.

-A smart, intelligent, intuitive, and state of the art dynamic project management software; that works for every kind of projects.
-It helps project manager to work regularly, like creating a new one to schedule and manage each and every task that is assigned for.
+_A smart, intelligent, intuitive, and state of the art dynamic project management software; that works for every kind of projects.
+It helps project manager to work regularly, like creating a new one to schedule and manage each and every task that is assigned for_.

 Features: